AMDKIIT/amdkiit/README.md

 1. CMake version 3.4 or higher
 2. gfortran / ifort compiler
-3. yaml-cpp(https://github.com/jbeder/yaml-cpp) should be downloaded and copied inside the source directory
+3. yaml-cpp(https://github.com/jbeder/yaml-cpp) should be downloaded and copied inside the source directory unzip yaml-cpp-master.zip mv yaml-cpp-master source/yaml-cpp
-4. Lapack libraries
+5. Lapack libraries
-5. FFTW3 libraries
+6. FFTW3 libraries
-6. LIBXC libraries
+7. LIBXC libraries

 See INSTALL for more details